USING EXCEL 2010 FOR LINEAR REGRESSION,

 Now type in the standard deviation value you obtained.

-To merge cells select the cells you want to merge and then click on the Merge and Center
+To merge cells select the cells you want to merge (in the case below that would be

 To insert a superscript or subscript in Excel click on the tiny arrow in the box to

 Format Cells box will appear.
 Under Effects click on the box